learn-co-curriculum/dsc-data-science-processes/README.md

 ## Conclusion

-In this lesson, you learned about the different data science process frameworks including CRISP-DM, KDD, and OSEMiN.
+In this lesson, you learned about the different data science process frameworks including CRISP-DM, KDD, and OSEMN.
 You also learned that the data science process is iterative and that a typical data science project involves many different stakeholders who may not have a technical background.
 As such, it's important to recognize that data scientists must be able to communicate their findings in a non-technical way.